SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Bus: The 30 Stockton takes you directly to the Marina District in San Francisco.
 Pick it up at North Point and Hyde Streets in Fisherman's Wharf.
 This bus drives along Chestnut Street, so you can exit at or any stop after the Fillmore Street stop.
 This will take you about 10 minutes.

-• Car: If you are driving, it's an easy 5 to 10-minute drive from Fisherman's Wharf.
+• Car: It's an easy 5- to 10-minute drive from Fisherman's Wharf.
 However, parking is tight here with few garages, so I recommend taking public transit if you can.

 • Taxi (Lyft or Uber): A taxi will cost around $15 and take about 5 to 10 minutes.

-• Walk: My favorite option is to walk along the water from Fisherman's Wharf to the San Francisco Marina District or Cow Hollow.
-It isn't the most direct route but is the most beautiful.
-There is a sidewalk the entire way, with a small, but steep uphill section right before you get to the Fort Mason Center.
+• Walk: My favorite option is to walk along the water from Fisherman's Wharf to the San Francisco Marina District.
+It isn't the most direct route, but is the most beautiful.
+There is a sidewalk the entire way, with a small but steep uphill section right before you get to the Fort Mason Center.
 For fewer hills, take Bay Street to Fillmore Street; from there you can turn right and head to the waterfront or turn left to head deeper into the neighborhood.

 • Bus: You can take either the 45 Union or the 30 Stockton.
 Both pick up at a stop on Stockton Street between Bush and Sutter.
 Both will take you just under 30 minutes.
-The 45 drops all along Union Street (the northern end of the neighborhood), while the 30 drops all along Chestnut Street (the southern end of the neighborhood).
+These routes run parallel to each other, just four blocks apart.
+The 45 drops all along Union Street in Cow Hollow San Francisco, while the 30 drops all along Chestnut Street in the Marina.

 Comments?
 Questions?
 Suggestions?